3rd Global Conference

-This interdisciplinary conference seeks a new, provocative, intercultural perspective on some enduring truths concerning virtues and vices, sins and transgressions.
+This interdisciplinary conference seeks a new, provocative, intercultural perspective on virtues and vices, sins and transgressions.
 Do we need a new list of moral commandments in the globalised, multicultural 21st century?
 Should they be religious or secular in nature?
-Who are these aimed at?
+Who should they be aimed at?
 And, finally, is it possible, reaching back to the origins of humanity, to find common denominators between religious/spiritual definitions of vices and virtues of all belief systems?
-Can discussions of ‘sin’ not introduce theology and religion into the contemporary discussion?

 We are inviting scholars, theologians, anthropologists, artists, teachers, psychologists, therapists, philosophers, teachers of ethics, etc. to present papers, reports, works of art, work-in-progress, workshops and pre-formed panels on issues related but not limited to the following themes:

-- Modern sins and vices: Individual and social; religious and secular; intercultural
+- Modern versions of old sins and vices: Individual and social; religious and secular; intercultural

 - Psychology of sin (‘sinful’ or ‘abnormal’?; the concept of sin after Darwin, Nietzsche and Freud)